sanjey-06/Wish-List-Android-Application/README.md

-This WishList Application has been created using Room Database for storing the wishes and Jetpack Compose for the User Interface.
+This WishList Application has been created using Kotlin, Room Database for performing CRUD Operations and Jetpack Compose for the User Interface.